dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/reduce-final-size.md

 ---
 layout: default-layout
-title: How to reduce battery consumption when using the Barcode Reader?
+title: How to reduce the size of your Android app?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, Android, battery, consumption
-description: How to reduce battery consumption when using the Barcode Reader?
+description: How to reduce the size of your Android app?
 needAutoGenerateSidebar: true
 ---

-# How to reduce the final size of your android app?
+# How to reduce the size of your Android app?

 [<< Back to FAQ index](index.md)